appjubs/JuryVotingContract/README.md

 # VoteWithJury
-testing Smart Contract with system in five jury,
+Smart Contract with system in five jury,

+#System in Development